docs4class/Turner2022/_book/index.md

 **Saturday, July 2, 2022**

 - LEISURELY Breakfast at the hotel
-- Official Turner reunion 10 AM until noon at Hotel
+- Official Turner reunion 10 AM until noon at Hotel **A headcount poll will go out via GroupMe.**
 - Lunch at Hotel noon until 1:30 PM
 - Pool time at hotel 1:30 until ....